 Festival Dates (2023)

 The Festival of Lights Jerusalem is always expected to set the date of the event every year on the month of June, and this would occur for an estimated 8 days long.
-But this year 2023, the festival period is 5-13 of July from Friday nights, that is.
+But this year 2023, the festival period has been 5-13 of July from Friday nights, that is.
+For the 2024 Festival of Lights Jerusalem, the organizers are yet to announce the dates, so stay tuned for the latest updates.

 Where It’s Located and How to Get There